 H-1B, or Temporary Worker, nonimmigrant status may be granted to a non-U.S. resident who has been offered a professional-level position in the United States.
 For UT Arlington H-1B sponsorship, the position must require at least a bachelor's degree, and the individual must possess at least a bachelor's degree.
 Experience cannot be substituted for either requirement.

-A hiring department can initiate the H-1B process by completing a "Request to Initiate H-1B Petition" and submitting this to the International Specialist at box 19569.
-The department should further refer to the information and forms regarding the H-1B petition process and costs found on this website and contact the International Specialist with questions.
+A hiring department can initiate the H-1B process by completing a "Request to Initiate H-1B Petition" and submitting this to the International Employment Coordinator at box 19569.
+The department should further refer to the information and forms regarding the H-1B petition process and costs found on this website and contact the International Coordinator with questions.

-It is the responsibility of the hiring department to notify the International Specialist, in a timely manner, of the request for H-1B status for a new employee or for an extension of status for an existing employee.
-Hiring departments and foreign national employees will also be expected to timely provide the International Specialist with requested documentation necessary for the petition process.
+It is the responsibility of the hiring department to notify the International Employment Coordinator, in a timely manner, of the request for H-1B status for a new employee or for an extension of status for an existing employee.
+Hiring departments and foreign national employees will also be expected to timely provide the International Employment Coordinator with requested documentation necessary for the petition process.

 H-1B Fee Information